akjava/English-To-IPA-Collections/README.md

 # English-To-IPA-Collections-MIT
-Convert from English to IPA tools and datas with MIT/BSD
+Programs and data for converting English text to IPA with MIT/BSD licenses